 At PacificSource, its subsidiaries and affiliates (collectively, "PacificSource"), we are committed to our corporate mission to provide better health, better care, and better cost to the people and communities we serve.
-Our vision and company values support this mission, along with a number of dedicated employees and partners.
+Our vision and company values support this mission, as do our dedicated employees and partners.

 This Code of Conduct is an expression of our commitment to conduct ourselves and our businesses in a highly ethical manner and in compliance with federal and state laws, as well as our internal policies and procedures.
-We have a strong culture of compliance and have a robust, integrated Compliance and Fraud Waste and Abuse Program, which includes this Code of Conduct.
+We have a strong culture of compliance and have a robust, integrated Compliance and Program Integrity Plan (CPIP), which includes this Code of Conduct.

 Please take some time to read this Code of Conduct document.
-It will help you understand your role and obligations as a PacificSource employee, PacificSource Board of Directors' member, or as a first tier, downstream or related entity ("FDR").
+It will help you understand your role and obligations as a PacificSource employee, PacificSource Board of Directors' member, or Delegate/Delegated Entity.
 For PacificSource personnel, please discuss any questions you have with your supervisor or PacificSource's Corporate Compliance Officer.
-FDR's may also contact the PacificSource Corporate Compliance Officer or other members of the Compliance Department with their questions.
+Delegate/Delegated Entity's may also contact the PacificSource Corporate Compliance Officer or other members of the Compliance Department with their questions.